panaverse/panaverse.github.io/README.md

 ### Program Duration and Fee

 The program will consist of two semesters.
-The first semister of the program will be onsite and totally free.
+The first semister of the program will be onsite and the fee will be Rs.
+3,000 per semister.
 The details for the second semister will be announced latter.
-Every week there will 4 hours of onsite classes and 2 hours of online classes.
+Every week there will 3+ hours of onsite classes and 2+ hours of online classes.

 ## Faculty Members